How to Dine Out While On Phentermine

 You’ll probably eat less but still feel like you’ve indulged.
 It’s the best of both worlds!

-This will minimize the temptation to clear your whole plate and help you avoid mindlessly picking at the food after you’re already full.
+This will minimize the temptation to clear your whole plate and help you avoid mindlessly picking at the food after you’re full.
 The best part?
 You know you’ll have that same delicious meal again for lunch or dinner tomorrow!

 Make Meals Out a Special Treat